How mRNA technology works in Pfizer, Moderna coronavirus vaccines

 When will the vaccines be available?

-Pfizer said Wednesday it would apply to the Food and Drug Administration (FDA) for emergency authorization for its vaccine.
+Pfizer said Friday it applied to the Food and Drug Administration (FDA) for emergency authorization for its vaccine.
 The FDA and an independent committee will then make a recommendation.
 Moderna is expected to do the same soon.

 The vaccines could be approved and ready for distribution sometime in December, said Alex Azar, the Health and Human Services Secretary.